Image from the Evening Star – 10th December 1943.

 Father: Frederick William Fletcher, born June 1884, Higham, Suffolk.

-Probate to Frederick William Fletcher, a retired Railway Clerk.
+Probate to Frederick William Fletcher – father.
+A retired Railway Clerk.

 22nd November 1943